 The ways businesses present their purpose is the most important aspect of external communication.
 However, if employees do not share the same sense of purpose, they will not be able to apply it to their work and consequently, brand messaging begins to lose meaning.
 To ensure all staff are on the same page messaging-wise, it’s crucial that external and internal communications departments work together.

 Not only are internal audiences as important as those outside the business, but they also have an important role to play in delivering products and customer service consistent with a brand’s messaging and advertising.

 This consistency comes from having a workforce that is aligned across different departments.
 Not only does each staff member need to understand their role in delivering a company’s mission, but they also need easy access to information that helps them do their jobs effectively.

 With a clear sense of brand purpose, employees will have a greater understanding of overall business strategy as well as being able to more confidently interact with customers and the general public.

 Improved relationships with your audience

-Not only will a united comms strategy enable employees to talk more effectively about a company’s mission, it will enable them to act as brand ambassadors.
+Not only will a united communication strategy enable employees to talk more effectively about a company’s mission, but it will also enable them to act as brand ambassadors.

 It’s one thing if your employees are aware of what your business is trying to achieve – but having a workforce that buys into a business’ mission and advocates on its behalf is one of the most powerful sales tools available.